Ooty – Queen of Hill Stations

 The ‘Queen of Hill Stations’ has been dubbed so due to its location deep within the dense forests of the Nilgiri Hills.
 At first sight, Ooty appears to be a frenzied, crowded mess.
 But as the old adage of looking behind a book’s cover goes, the city redeems itself.
-The colonial roots of this town show through in the Madras Race Club track that sits as a centerpiece, the Ootacamund Club, the churches and old bungalows.
+The colonial roots of this town show through in the Madras Race Club track that sits as a centrepiece, the Ootacamund Club, the churches and old bungalows.

 The presence of the jungle around you is felt, almost as a hinting spectre; and it takes barely a couple of kilometers to get into the wild un-tameness though.
 And spectacular it is!